listing-mirror/knowledge_base/import-create/create-amz-listing.md

 # Getting Started: Creating Amazon Listings
-### Learn how to create listings in Listing Mirror, and set expectations for the accepted workflow
+### Learn how to create Amazon listings in Listing Mirror, and set expectations for the accepted workflow

 Now that your product are in Listing Mirror, let's go over future products.
 Listing Mirror has multiple ways that you can add your products to our platform.